-We recommend that teachers who want to support students with English as an Additional Language to improve their vocabulary should read Chapter 9 of Bringing words to life: Robust vocabulary instruction by Isabel Beck, Margaret McKeown and Linda Kucan.
+We recommend that teachers who want to support students with English as an Additional Language to improve their vocabulary should read Chapter 9 of Bringing words to life: Robust vocabulary instruction losing the vocabulary gap by Isabel Beck, Margaret McKeown and Linda Kucan.
 This chapter gives more detailed information on these strategies and other ideas in this guide.